By Susan Heitler, Ph.D., author, From Conflict to Resolution

 In other words, borderline and narcissistic syndromes are patterns of response to situations in which what they want feels sacred and what others want, irrelevant.

-This model of personality disorders, based on conflict resolution theory, (see From Conflict to Resolution by Susan Heitler) leads to a practical treatment response.
+This model of personality disorders, based on conflict resolution theory, (see the books From Conflict to Resolution and Prescriptions Without Pills, both by Susan Heitler) leads to a practical treatment response.
 Teach narcissists and borderlines to listen and become responsive to others’ concerns, teach them win-win conflict resolution, and they will learn to function with emotional health and personal maturity.

 A key part of the skill set narcissists and borderline personalities need to learn, in order to do win-win conflict resolution, is emotional self-regulation.
 After years of pitching fits to get what they want, they typically need much coaching to learn to recognize anger as it begins to arise, remove themselves from the situation, self-soothe, and then return in a calm problem-solving mode to find win-win solutions.

 This treatment approach requires first that the therapist become an expert in conflict resolution, and then that the therapist become a great coach for conveying the skills to clients.
-For a free download on Therapist as Conflict Resolution coach, go to www.therapyhelp.com.
+For a free podcast on Conflict Resolution for Couples, go to Podcasts on www.therapyhelp.com.

 In sum, with enough confrontation on their old ways of powering over others, plus coaching in win-win skills, borderlines and narcissists who want to grow up can become great folks with normal to excellent potential for partnership.